-Part 2 (of two) of a Data Interview with Dr David Ellis (@).
-See here for Part 1.
+This is part 2 (of two) of a Data Interview with Dr David Ellis (@).
 David is a Lecturer in Computational Social Science and holds a 50th Anniversary Lectureship in Psychology at Lancaster University.

 Q: In support of Open Data what roles do Policies by funders of the University have?
 Are they helpful?
 Or is it seen as just another hurdle in the way of doing research?